electr0sheep/electr0sheep.github.io/_posts/2017-08-21-domain-email.md

 At the bottom of this next page, you should see a section called *Domain Verification & DNS*.
 In that section, you'll see 5 DNS records you will need to add to your domain.
 So, go to your domain configuration page.
-As an example, I use CloudFlare (which you should use too), but I registered my domain through [Google Domains](https://domains.google.com).
+As an example, I use Cloudflare (which you should use too), but I registered my domain through [Google Domains](https://domains.google.com).
 More on that in the next post.

 Anyway, now that your on your domain configuration page, you need to add the 5 DNS records we ran into in the previous paragraph.
-Let's assume you're using CloudFlare.
+Let's assume you're using Cloudflare.
 I'll show you exactly how to do this.

 Here is what you should see on mailgun:

 ![](/public/email/mailgun.webp)

-Here is what CloudFlare should look like once you have it set up:
+Here is what Cloudflare should look like once you have it set up:

 ![](/public/email/cloudflare.webp)